Collage: Photomontage

 Collage made from photographs, or parts of photographs, is called photomontage.
 Photomontage is the process (and result) of making a composite photograph by cutting and joining a number of other photographs.
 The composite picture was sometimes photographed so that the final image is converted back into a seamless photographic print.
 The same method is accomplished today using image-editing software.
 The technique is referred to by professionals as compositing.

 Just what is it that makes today's homes so different, so appealing? was created in 1956 for the catalogue of the This Is Tomorrow exhibition in London, England in which it was reproduced in black and white.
 In addition, the piece was used in posters for the exhibit.
 Richard Hamilton has subsequently created several works in which he reworked the subject and composition of the pop art collage, including a 1992 version featuring a female bodybuilder.
 Many artists have created derivative works of Hamilton's collage.
 P. C. Helm made a year 2000 interpretation.

 Other methods for combining pictures are also called photomontage, such as Victorian "combination printing", the printing from more than one negative on a single piece of printing paper (e.g. O. G. Rejlander, 1857), front-projection and computer montage techniques.
 Much as a collage is composed of multiple facets, artists also combine montage techniques.
 Romare Bearden’s (1912–1988) series of black and white "photomontage projections" is an example.
 His method began with compositions of paper, paint, and photographs put on boards 8½ × 11 inches.
-Bearden fixed the imagery with an emulsion that he then applied with handroller.
+Bearden fixed the imagery with an emulsion that he then applied with hand roller.
 Subsequently, he enlarged the collages photographically.

-The 19th century tradition of physically joining multiple images into a composite and photographing the results prevailed in press photography and offset lithography until the widespread use of digital image editing.
+The 19th-century tradition of physically joining multiple images into a composite and photographing the results prevailed in press photography and offset lithography until the widespread use of digital image editing.
 Contemporary photo editors in magazines now create "paste-ups" digitally.

 Creating a photomontage has, for the most part, become easier with the advent of computer software such as Adobe Photoshop, Pixel image editor, and GIMP.
 These programs make the changes digitally, allowing for faster workflow and more precise results.
 They also mitigate mistakes by allowing the artist to "undo" errors.
 Yet some artists are pushing the boundaries of digital image editing to create extremely time-intensive compositions that rival the demands of the traditional arts.
 The current trend is to create pictures that combine painting, theatre, illustration and graphics in a seamless photographic whole.

 Digital collage

 Digital collage is the technique of using computer tools in collage creation to encourage chance associations of disparate visual elements and the subsequent transformation of the visual results through the use of electronic media.
 It is commonly used in the creation of digital art using programs such as Photoshop.
+This approach bridges traditional collage art with contemporary digital storytelling, contributing to the evolution of new media aesthetics.